Marshall Plan: Areas excluded

 Large parts of the world devastated by World War II did not benefit from the Marshall Plan.
-The only major Western European nation excluded was Francisco Franco's Spain, which was highly unpopular in Washington.
+The only major Western European nation excluded was Spain, whose regime under Francisco Franco was highly unpopular in Washington.
 With the escalation of the Cold War, the United States reconsidered its position and in 1951 embraced Spain as an ally since it was encouraged by Franco's aggressive anti-communist policies.
 Over the next decade, a considerable amount of American aid would go to Spain but less than its neighbors had received under the Marshall Plan.

 The Soviet Union had been as badly affected as any other part of the world by the war.
 The Soviets imposed large reparations payments on the Axis allies that were in its sphere of influence.
 Austria, Finland, Hungary, Romania, and especially East Germany were forced to pay vast sums and ship large amounts of supplies to the Soviet Union.
 Those reparation payments meant the Soviet Union itself received about the same as 16 European countries received in total from Marshall Plan aid.

 In accordance with the agreements with the Soviet Union, shipment of dismantled German industrial installations from the west began on March 31, 1946.
 Under the terms of the agreement, the Soviet Union would in return ship raw materials such as food and timber to the western zones.
 In view of the Soviet failure to do so, the western zones halted the shipments east, ostensibly on a temporary basis, although they were never resumed.
 It was later shown that the main reason for halting shipments east was not the behavior of the Soviet Union but rather the recalcitrant behavior of France.
 Examples of material received by the Soviets were equipment from the Kugel-Fischer ballbearing plant at Schweinfurt, the Daimler-Benz underground aircraft-engine plant at Obrigheim, the Deschimag shipyards at Bremen-Weser, and the Gendorf powerplant.

 The Soviets established COMECON as a riposte to the Marshall Plan to deliver aid for Eastern Bloc countries, but that was complicated by the Soviet efforts to manage their own recovery from the war.
 The members of Comecon looked to the Soviet Union for oil and in turn provided machinery, equipment, agricultural goods, industrial goods, and consumer goods to the Soviet Union.
 Economic recovery in the East was much slower than in the West, resulting in the formation of the shortage economies and a gap in wealth between East and West.
 Finland, which the Soviets forbade from joining the Marshall Plan and was required to give large reparations to the Soviets, saw its economy recover to pre-war levels in 1947.
 France, which received billions of dollars through the Marshall Plan, similarly saw its average income per person return to almost pre-war level by 1949.
 By mid-1948 industrial production in Poland, Hungary, Bulgaria, and Czechoslovakia had recovered to a level somewhat above pre-war level.